Swarno-Coder/PersonalGPT/README.md

 # PersonalGPT
-This is a personal assistant to whom you can ORDER or INSTRUCT to do some task or search something using your own VOICE.
+Your own GPT-powered Personal Assistant to whom you can ORDER or INSTRUCT to do some task or search for something using your VOICE commands.

 This project is Highly Inspired from perivateGPT
 ### Installing dependencies